Learning Experiences

 School of Pharmacy and learn precepting skills through direct practice

-with APPE and IPPE students.
-Residents are also involved in educating
+with APPE students and other learners.
+Residents are also involved in

 -

-Transitions of Care – Learn to manage the challenges of reconciling and coordinating
+Transitions of Care – Learn to manage the challenges of optimizing guideline-directed

-plans for medication therapy during care transitions between hospital and home.
+therapy during care transitions between hospital and home at PRMCE.